 What Are Car Rotors?

-Bad brake rotors can cause annoying grinding noise when braking and delay braking response.
-If you hear grinding or squealing noise from the brakes, inspect the brake rotor and pads and replace them with the best brake rotors.
+Bad brake rotors can cause an annoying grinding noise when braking and delay braking response.
+If you hear a grinding or squealing noise from the brakes, inspect the brake rotor and pads and replace them with the best brake rotors.

 I recommend replacing the pads with the best brake pads for your car model.
 Installing new car rotors with old brake pads may cause accelerated wear.
 You don’t want this to happen.